fejikso/tabula_rasa_firefox_extension/README.md

 4. **Select Tabs to Close:** When focused on a tab you want to close later, press **Spacebar** to toggle its selection checkbox.
 Repeat this process for multiple tabs.

 5. **Close Focused Tab:** If you immediately want to close the tab currently in focus, press **X**.
 The focus automatically shifts to the next tab.
+For history items, **X** deletes the item from history instead.

 6. **Switch to Tab:** Find a tab you want to switch to and continue working on.
 While it's in focus, press **Enter**.
 Tabula Rasa will close, and your browser will immediately jump to that tab.
+For history items, **Enter** opens the page in a new tab.

 7. **Batch Close:** After relaunching, if you have selected tabs remaining, press **Ctrl/Cmd \+ Enter** to close all selected tabs at once.
+For history items, this deletes all selected items from history.

 8. **Exit:** Press **Q** to exit Tabula Rasa (works in both popup and full views).